pvdz/preval/tests/cases/denorm/multi_use2.md

 }
 `````

+## Todos triggered

+- maybe fix the type for calling this builtin?

 ## Globals

 BAD@!
 Found 2 implicit global bindings:

 expires, unknown

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not defined ]>')